Mature Masculine

 Active Shadow: The Hustler

-In the active direction, ruthlessness becomes cruelty, callousness, and cold calculation.
+In the active direction, ruthlessness becomes cruelty and cold calculation.

 Signs of the Hustler shadow:

-• You take harsh action when gentler approaches would work.
+• We take harsh action when gentler approaches would work.

-• You feel satisfaction or superiority when being "tough."
+• We feel satisfaction or superiority when being "tough."

-• You've lost touch with the human cost of your decisions.
+• We've lost touch with the human cost of our decisions.

-The Hustler claims he's being realistic and effective, but he disconnects from his own heart.
+The Hustler claims he's being realistic, but he disconnects from his own heart.

 Passive Shadow: The Chump